by Brian Tomasik

 Operations by fundamental physics are the most numerous things in the universe.
 (Of course, this claim depends on how we define "things".)
 Hence, even if we value them only an extremely tiny bit, they may collectively dominate in our valuations.

 The observable universe contains roughly 1080 hydrogen atoms.
 Contrast this with 1030 bacteria, 1019 insects, and 1010 humans on Earth.
-If a hydrogen atom matters even 10-70 as much as a person, there would be more total hydrogen suffering in the observable universe than human suffering.
+If a hydrogen atom has even 10-70 times as much sentience as a person, then there's more total hydrogen suffering in the observable universe than human suffering.
 (This comparison might need some adjustment depending on the specific computational state of the humans and protons.
 For instance, a human in great pain would count orders of magnitude more than a human with just an itch.)

 And each hydrogen atom contains its own little world.
 A hydrogen atom has a diameter on the order of 10-10 meters, while the Planck length, "the limit below which the very notions of space and length cease to exist", is on the order of 10-35 meters.
 This is really small: